Barkley Marathons: Course

 Runners of the 100-mile version run this loop five times, taking a counterclockwise direction for loops two and four, followed by each runner alternating direction on loop five, after the first-placed runner's choice.
 Runners who complete three circuits of the loop (60 miles) are said to have completed a "fun run".
-Some say the loop is as long as 26 mi, yielding 130 mi for the full race and 78 mi for the "fun run."
+The loop is estimated to be as long as 26 mi, yielding 130 mi for the full race and 78 mi for the "fun run."

 A course map and a set of printed directions are available before the race begins, which runners must study and copy onto their own maps prior to the race, navigating by their own notes alone once the race begins.
 This has led to runners getting lost; in 2006, a 75-year-old runner became lost for 32 hours after covering just two miles of the course, eventually entering a different county.